jamilbk/modernbedou.in/_posts/2014-11-10-tiny-hacker-house-design-part-iii-bathroom.markdown

 water tank underneath the house and deal with finding a spot to empty it every couple weeks.
-The next best option seems to be an [incinerating toilet](http://ssl3.sea.tierpoint.com/incinolet/), but they're pricey and consume 450 kWh of electricity each use!
+The next best option seems to be an [incinerating toilet](http://ssl3.sea.tierpoint.com/incinolet/), but they're pricey and consume 450 Wh of electricity each use!

 I certainly don't want any power problems to prevent pooing, so I'm sticking with a simple composting toilet for the initial build.
 What's a composting